-This details the impact that our pupil premium spending and activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium spending and activity had on pupils in the 2022 to 2023 academic year.

-School data indicated that, despite a trend in the gap between disadvantaged and non-disadvantaged pupils closing in previous years, the impact of disrupted learning across the past few years continued to have an impact on pupils' progress and the closure of gaps in learning during 2021-2022.
-This was particularly evident in Key Stage 2 and in Writing.
-The school continues to target identified pupils for additional tutoring and aspirational targets have been set for pupil outcomes for 2022-2023, with focused pupil progress discussions identifying challenges faced by individual pupils and strategic approaches to support accelerated progress.
+School data indicated that, despite a trend in the gap between disadvantaged and non-disadvantaged pupils closing in previous years, the impact of disrupted learning across the past few years continued to have an impact on pupils' progress and the closure of gaps in learning during 2022-2023, particularly in Key Stage 2.
+The school continues to target identified pupils for additional tutoring and aspirational targets have been set for pupil outcomes for 2023-2024, with phonics' and MTC risk assessments and focused pupil progress discussions/action plans identifying challenges faced by individual pupils and strategic approaches to support accelerated progress.
+GLD outcomes for pupils in Reception were strong and significantly above Worcestershire and national percentages as a result of early identification of speech and language support and effective interventions.